Hulkling: Young Avengers Vol. 1

 In his first appearance, little is revealed about Hulkling except for the fact he is raised by a single mother.
 All this changes when the shapeshifting extraterrestrial known as the Super-Skrull appears, stating that Teddy is a Skrull.
 The Super-Skrull is surprised to learn that Teddy has super strength and wonders "perhaps the rumors about his father are true."
-The Super Skrull follows the Young Avengers to Wiccan's house, where Teddy's mother is waiting for him.
+The Super-Skrull follows the Young Avengers to Wiccan's house, where Teddy's mother is waiting for him.
 The Super-Skrull releases a device designed to turn Teddy into his true form in an attempt to prove his Skrull heritage.
-While the device does not change Teddy's physical appearance, Ms. Altman, who is also caught in the device's beam, turns into a Skrull.
+While the device does not change Teddy's physical appearance, his mother is also caught in the device's beam and is exposed as a Skrull.
 When the Super-Skrull accuses her of being a traitor to her race, she responds by saying that the Empress ordered her to protect Teddy, even from the likes of the Super-Skrull, pulling out a gun.
 The Super-Skrull responds by killing her, though it was unintentional.

-The Super-Skrull reveals that years ago during the Kree-Skrull War, he kidnapped Mar-Vell, Quicksilver, and the Scarlet Witch, presenting them to the Skrull Emperor Dorrek VII.
+The Super-Skrull reveals that years ago during the Kree-Skrull War, he kidnapped Mar-Vell, Quicksilver, and the Scarlet Witch, presenting them to the Skrull emperor Dorrek VII.
 Though the heroes later escaped, the Emperor's daughter Anelle conceived a child with Mar-Vell.
 At birth, the child was marked for death by Dorrek VII.
-His chambermaid smuggled him to Earth and, unable to contact Mar-Vell, raised him as her own son.
+Anelle ordered her chambermaid to take the child to Earth, assuming Mar-Vell would be there to care for him.
+Unable to find the hero, the chambermaid took on a human identity and chose to raise Teddy as her own son.

 The Super-Skrull reveals that his intention is to bring Teddy back to the Empire so that he may unify his people.
 Kree soldiers arrive to take Teddy as one of their own.
 A battle erupts between the Kree and the Skrull.
 Teddy ends the conflict by surrendering himself.
 It is settled that Teddy will spend half an Earth-year with the Kree and the other half with the Skrull, at which time he will declare his ultimate allegiance.
 The "Teddy" that left Earth is actually the Super-Skrull in disguise.
 The real Teddy remains on Earth.